Every time we start a discussion about economics, few terms immediately come to our mind. Capital is one of those terms.

 Capital is not an indispensable factor of production like labor and land.
 This would mean that production can be possible even without capital.

 Among all the factors of production, Capital has the highest mobility.
-Land is immobile and labor has the least mobility, while capital has both ‘place mobility’ and ‘occupational mobility’.
+The land is immobile and labor has the least mobility, while capital has both ‘place mobility’ and ‘occupational mobility’.

 The elasticity of capital is high when we talk about its supply.
 Its supply can be adjusted quickly and easily depending on the demand.